BBBase-EHeresy/PPPub/docs/forces_of_good/army_of_lake_town.md

 - **The Master's Puppet (ACTIVE)**

 As long as the Master of Lake-town has Will points remaining, if Braga declares a Heroic Action within 6" of the Master of Lake-town, roll a D6.
-On a 4+, the Heroic Action is ‘free’ and no points of Might are spent.
+On a 4+, the Heroic Action is 'free’ and no points of Might are spent.

 - **Air of Self-importance (PASSIVE)**